AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 ### Visual Feedback

 - **Yellow highlight** on controller view shows selected control that has no modifiers or the modifier itself
-- **Turquoise highlight** on controller view shows the control that is the base controll (has modifiers defined for it)
+- **Turquoise highlight** on controller view shows the control that is the base controll (that has modifiers defined for it)
 - **Asterisk (*)** in window title means unsaved changes
 - **"(unmapped)"** in controls list means no action assigned
 - **Status bar** shows what's happening